shyamgj1900/tp/docs/UserGuide.md

 ### NUS Bus Route Finder: `bus`

-The route finder helps users to find if there are bus routes between any two NUS bus stops.
+The route finder helps users to find if there are bus routes between any two NUS shuttle service bus stops.
+The users are recommended buses they can take to reach their destination.
+The users also have the ability to view all the bus stop names which are covered by the NUS shuttle bus service.
 This feature allows users to get familiarised with the NUS internal shuttle bus route.

+#### Bus route search: `bus`

 Format: `bus /start_location /end_location`